An Approximation Theory Framework for Measure-Transport Sampling Algorithms: Acknowledgments

 \section{Acknowledgments}

 RB and YM gratefully acknowledge support from the United States Department of Energy M2dt MMICC center under award DE-SC0023187.
 BH is supported by the National Science Foundation grant DMS-208535.
 RB and BH also gratefully acknowledge support from Air Force Office of Scientific Research under MURI award number FA9550-20-1-0358.
-AS is supported in part by Simons Foundation Math + X Investigator Award \# 376319 (Michael I.\ Weinstein), and acknowledges the support of the AMS-Simons Travel Grant.
+AS was supported in part by Simons Foundation Math + X Investigator Award \#376319 (Michael I.\ Weinstein) and the Binational Science Foundation grant \#2022254, and acknowledges the support of the AMS-Simons Travel Grant.